 Environmental monitoring programs should be regularly reevaluated to ensure the best available tools are being used.
-Remotely sensed NDVI data may provide a more complete picture of the health of the riparian vegetation than ground-based surveys and was used by Wildermuth Environmental Inc (WEI) during the 2019 surveys.
-Uncrewed aerial systems (UAS) can carry a variety of sensors and could provide data on canopy cover, canopy height, and other overstory parameters.
+Remotely sensed NDVI data may provide a more complete picture of the health of the riparian vegetation than ground-based surveys and was used by Watermaster and IEUA for the Prado Basin Habitat Suitability Program to monitor during the 2019 surveys.
+Uncrewed aerial systems (UAS) can carry a variety of sensors and could provide data on canopy cover, canopy height, and other overstory parameters (Cromwell et al 2021, Jin et al 2020, Miraki & Sohrabi 2022,).
 The complex habitat and extensive tree cover in the Prado Basin would likely limit the ability of UAS to exactly duplicate the current ground truthing, but could cover a much larger area in a shorter amount of time.
 Assessing the canopy cover over permanent sites from above, instead of below, should be possible using UAS and simple RGB sensors.
 Either satellite or UAS remote sensing would provide data over a much larger area than targeted, ground based surveys.